The heat kernel on the diagonal for a compact metric graph: Introduction

 The eigenfunctions which vanish at the center are given by $c_j \sin (\tfrac{\pi}{a}(k + \tfrac12) x)$ for $k \in \bbN_0$, where $c_j$ is the coefficient for edge $j$.
 The vertex condition implies $\sum c_j = 0$, so this yields a $(d-1)$-dimensional eigenspace for each $k$.

 Converting the eigenfunctions into an orthonormal basis yields the expansion, for the restriction to the diagonal,

-Observe that the value of $h(t,x)$ at the central vertex is $1/d$ times the value at an endpoint of a Neumann interval of length $a$. \end{example}
+Observe that the value of $h(t,\cdot)$ at the central vertex is $1/d$ times the value at an endpoint of a Neumann interval of length $a$. \end{example}

-The small-time behavior of $h(t,x)$ near vertices is illustrated in Fig.~\ref{star_htx.fig}.
+The small-time behavior of $h(t,\cdot)$ near vertices is illustrated in Fig.~\ref{star_htx.fig}.
 Near a vertex of degree $d$, as $t \to 0$ the diagonal heat kernel approaches a value $2/d$ times its value at a generic edge point.
-A precise version of this statement can be derived from the heat kernel formula of Kostrykin-Potthoff-Schrader \cite{KPS:2007}; see Proposition~\ref{KPS.prop}.
+A precise version of this statement can be derived from the heat kernel formulas of Roth \cite{Roth:1984} and Kostrykin-Potthoff-Schrader \cite{KPS:2007}; see Proposition~\ref{KPS.prop}.
 These asymptotics yield a local Weyl law (Theorem~\ref{local.weyl.thm}):

 where $L$ is the total length of $G$ and $d_q$ is the degree of $q$, interpreted as $2$ if $q$ is an interior edge point.